 Practitioners in Australia are registered under the Australian Health Practitioners Registration Agency through the Chinese Medicine Registration Board.

 Our New Bachelor of Health Science (Chinese Medicine)

 Ever wanted to learn how to treat illness using the art of ancient Chinese medicine?
 Our new Bachelor of Health Science (Chinese Medicine) has been created with you in mind.
 Over the course of an accredited four-year degree, you’ll develop the in-depth knowledge required to graduate with the confidence to help others restore their health.

 Taught by industry-leading professionals, you’ll gain registration in all three divisions of Chinese medicine, including acupuncture, Chinese herbal medicine, and Chinese herbal dispensing.
 While ancient principles are always at the forefront of everything you will do, our state-of-the-art technology and facilities play a big part as well.

 This course has been designed to be flexible to suit all lifestyles.
 You can study full time or part time, and you can even study parts of the course online.

 Bachelor of Health Science (Chinese Medicine) Scholarship

 If you’re interested in understanding the practical skills to treat acute and chronic illnesses through Chinese herbal medicine, acupuncture, and ancillary techniques, we can provide you with in-depth knowledge to make a positive impact on others.
-To celebrate the launch of our Bachelor of Health Science (Chinese Medicine) we are offering one student each year, a full scholarship.
-Find out more here.
+Find out more about our Health scholarships here.